brucefan1983/GPUMD/README.md

 # GPUMD

+## A warnning in the beginning:

+* Do not treat the code as a black box.
+Do as many tests as you can until you trust some part of it (the part you will use).
+The best way is to check the source code and make sure that it makes sense to you.
+Whenever you feel unsure about something regarding the code, you are welcome to discuss with me (see the contact information below).

 ## What is GPUMD?

 * GPUMD stands for Graphics Processing Units Molecular Dynamics.
 It is a new molecular dynamics (MD) code implemented fully on graphics processing units (GPUs).
 This code is highly efficient.
 For details, see Ref.
 [1].